apostrophecms/docs/docs/reference/modules/util.md

 **Alias:** `apos.util`

-The `@apostrophecms/util` module contains utility methods and tools that do not primarily operate with any particular other module.
+The `@apostrophecms/util` module contains utility methods and tools that do not clearly belong in any other module.

 ## Options